Got a long distance trek planned? Then check out these 22 tips for thru hiking….

-This is a classic rookie mistake.
+A classic rookie mistake!
 You will want to wear your boots or shoes as much as possible before the trek to reduce blisters and other problems.

-This was a revelation for me!
+This was a revelation.
 I threw out my stuff sack and just squashed my sleeping bag in the bottom of my rucksack.
 Not only does this take up much less space but it also saves so much time packing in the morning.
-I also ditched my Therm-a-rest stuff sack as well.
+I also ditched my Therm-a-rest roll mat stuff sack as well.